freaug/Max-Timer-Plugin/README.md

 <h2>Todo:</h2>

+Update a single file with time<br>
-Add a pause button and auto pause when max is not in focus use screen size to determine initial size of timer (also set up for corners of screen for initialization) Add a menu option to change the timer size manually and have this size saved as the default Add color options (why not)
+Add a pause button and auto pause when max is not in focus<br>
+use screen size to determine initial size of timer (also set up for corners of screen for initialization)<br>
+Add a menu option to change the timer size manually and have this size saved as the default<br>
+Add color options (why not)<br>
+Allow users to input the name of the file

 <h2>Bugs:</h2>
 Issues on Windows, working on a fix